ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 If you write a custom module (see :ref:`developing_modules`) or a plugin (see :ref:`developing_plugins`), you might wish to distribute it as part of a role.
 For example, if you write a module that helps configure your company's internal software, and you want other people in your organization to use this module, but you do not want to tell everyone how to configure their Ansible library path, you can include the module in your internal_config role.

+To add a module or a plugin to a role:
-Alongside the 'tasks' and 'handlers' structure of a role, add a directory named 'library'.
-In this 'library' directory, then include the module directly inside of it.
+Alongside the 'tasks' and 'handlers' structure of a role, add a directory named 'library' and then include the module directly inside the 'library' directory.

 Assuming you had this: